HaesunJo/react-graphql/README.md

 #### Declartive code
-Hook allows to use declartive code that write code to explain and express what you want Working with uesQuery will be like:
+- Hook allows to use declartive code that write code to explain and express what you want

 - what can we get from useQuery()?
     - client : ApolloClient<any>